MissingCore/Music/docs/replaygain.md

 MissingCore Music supports ReplayGain as an experimental feature.
 In addition, we support a pre-amp which gets applied when the feature is enabled.

-ReplayGain is a feature which normalizes audio such that its peak loudness hits `89 dB`.
+ReplayGain is a feature which normalizes audio such that its perceived loudness hits `89 dB`.
 As such, enabling this feature may result in audio becoming quieter.

 ## How It Works